 Cross curricular links

 There will be many cross curricular links with other subjects such as maths, science, English and design technology.
-PSHE will be linked through a continuous E-safety theme.
+PSHE will be linked through a continuous E-safety theme and the use of the Kapow scheme of work.

 Health & Safety